pabloaguilarv/QuestionsAndAnswersContest/README.md

 # Questions And Answers Contest

 This program provides a system to let players answer questions with multiple difficulties.
-It allows the use of the base questionaire or add your own custom set of questions (up to 25 questions, 5 per rank).
+It allows the use of the base questionaire or add your own custom set of questions.
 Also stores the performance of each player with the prizes won and best streak.

 ![Game_Model](https://user-images.githubusercontent.com/96447338/163114327-6cab1a21-61e3-4583-a581-7da2c7c56223.png)